Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

 where the photon energy $E_\gamma=(m_B^2-p^2)/(2 m_B)$, $Q_u$ is the charge of the $u$ quark and $m_B$ is the mass of the $B$ meson.
 The first term is the leading contribution in the heavy quark expansion, which depends inversely on the quantity of interest, $\lambda_B$, the first inverse moment of the $B$-meson distribution amplitude defined in Eq.~\eqref{eq:lambdaB}.
 Note here that the factor $R(E_\gamma,\mu)$ contains the radiative corrections calculated in Ref.~\cite{Beneke:2011nf}, and at tree level is equal to 1.
 The second term encodes the symmetry conserving soft and $\mathcal{O}(1/m_b,1/E_\gamma)$ corrections to the form factors which may be sizeable.
-The soft corrections, arising when the quark propagator between the electromagnetic and weak vertices becomes soft, have been calculated making use of dispersion relations and quark-hadron duality, up to next-to-leading order (NLO) at leading twist and up to twist-6 at leading order~\cite{Beneke:2018wjp,Wang:2016qii,Wang:2018wfj}.
+The soft corrections have been calculated in LCSR up to next-to-leading order in $\alpha_s$ (NLO) at leading twist and up to twist-6 at leading order in $\alpha_s$~\cite{Beneke:2018wjp,Wang:2016qii,Wang:2018wfj}.
 The last term contains the symmetry breaking corrections, which arise at $\mathcal{O}(1/m_b,1/E_\gamma)$ in QCD factorization, as well as receiving contributions from the soft corrections at twist-3 to 6~\cite{Wang:2016qii,Wang:2018wfj,Beneke:2018wjp}.